NetCoreStack/DataTransform/README.md

     docker run -p 1401:1433 --name sql1 -d localsql

-when above commands are completed you can run **afterdockerbuild** file to retore the sample MusicStore database for running SQL Server 2017 instance.
+once above commands are completed you can run **afterdockerbuild** file to retore the sample MusicStore database for running SQL Server 2017 instance.